gongchangwangpi/short-url/README.md

 # short-url
-generate short url, and redirect.
+convert a long url to short, and redirect.

 # generate a short url for long url
 ## URL